Learn how to get DOT and MC numbers: FMCSA registration steps, fees, timelines, insurance filings, BOC-3, UCR, and quotes.

 If you need operating authority, this is where you select authority types and pay the fee.

-- DOT number vs authority cost: USDOT is typically issued without a fee; MC/authority commonly has a paid application fee (verify current FMCSA pricing when you file).
+- DOT number vs authority cost: USDOT is typically issued without a fee; MC/authority has a $300 fee per authority type (per current FMCSA fee schedule).

 - Pro tip: Only apply for the authority you actually need—over-applying can mean extra fees and extra compliance complexity.